cpmurphy/bookmarks/README.md

 To run unit tests, use `rake`.

+To run system tests in a Docker container, use `bin/docker-test`.

 ## Deployment

 It doesn't use Kamal, instead there is bin/deploy.sh, which expects to find